Usheninte/htmlpoems/README.md

 girl who ran away
 when i simply
 wanted to fetch a shirt or two
-or the unisex dorm clothe line
+from off, the unisex dorm clothe line

 i can not blame
 you.
 It was midnight